laurapayancepeda/portfolio/README.md

 ### Using business intelligence for football analysis (Tableau)

+### Uisng Business Intelligence to support real-life decision-making and core functions in an SME

 ## Sports Analytics:

 ### Player and Team Performance of the UEFA EURO 2024 season Statsbombdata (RStudio)